inuitviking/spiffs_circular_queue/README.md

 # SPIFFS Circular Queue

+## Table of Contents

+GitHub is...
+A little weird; on the top right of this README.md when viewing on GitHub, there are three dots followed by a line each; click that to see a table of contents of sorts...

+## Introduction

 SPIFFS Circular Queue or Circular FIFO Buffer is a data structure similar to a regular array queue in which the last data byte is connected to the first data byte.
 The queue metadata is maintained through circular_queue_t struct in RAM and are kept up to date in queue header in SPIFFS.
 Refer to circular_queue_t definition to see precisely what is stored in RAM.
 On the other hand, special effort was put to optimize non-volatile (nv) footprint.

 Queue max size is settable for each queue instance through max_size member of circular_queue_t.
 Elems can be of variable or fixed size.
 If elems are of variable size (elem_size = 0), the elem size is stored at the beginning of each elem.
 If elem size if fixed (elem_size > 0), no elem size is stored.